HilscherAutomation/netPI-netx-ethernet-lan/README.md

 #### Accessing

-The container starts the SSH server, the netX network interface daemon for `cifx0`, the NetworkManager and the networking server automatically.
+The container starts the SSH server, the netX network interface daemon of `cifx0`, the NetworkManager and the networking server automatically.

 Login to the container with an SSH client such as [putty](http://www.putty.org/) using netPI's IP address at your mapped port.
 Use the credentials `root` as user and `root` as password when asked and you are logged in as user root.